psf/requests/README.md

 Requests is the one and only HTTP library for Python that is safe for human consumption.

-It powers tools that you use every day, and you don't even know ;)

 ![image](https://farm5.staticflickr.com/4317/35198386374_1939af3de6_k_d.jpg)

 Behold, the power of Requests: